Choose from a range of programmes, from one-year masters degrees to our PhD in Spanish, Portuguese and Latin American Studies.

 PhD in Spanish, Portuguese & Latin American Studies

-This programme involves training in research skills, methods and problems.
-Over the course of your PhD, you’ll be expected to complete an original body of work under the expert guidance of at least two supervisors, leading to a dissertation of between 80,000 and 100,000 words.
+Over the course of your PhD, you’ll complete an original body of work under the expert guidance of at least two supervisors, leading to a dissertation of between 80,000 and 100,000 words.
+The programme involves training in research skills, methods and problems.

 Full-time, three years (all students) ꟾ part-time, six years (eligibility criteria apply)